 3D Models and Animation - E2073

-This module will introduce students to the concepts of 3D modelling.
+This module introduces students to the concepts of 3D modelling.
 Students will learn to understand how basic 3D models are created, providing textures and the rendering procedures to create the final 3D model.
-Students will also get a first hand understand on manipulating and appreciating 3D path to produce the final required 3D animation.
+Students will also get a first-hand understanding of manipulating and appreciating 3D paths to produce the final required 3D animation.
 The course will prepare students for moving on to 3D game techniques and creating their own 3D movie files.

-This module will provide students with an overview of creating their own complex 2D and 3D models.
-The training will include the manipulation of the models to create different postures to creat models in motion.
-Another aspect of the module is to introduce the creation of own 2D and 3D landscapes for background.
-Students will learn to provide textures and render a final movie file.
+This module provides students with an overview of creating complex 2D and 3D models.
+The lessons covered will include the creation and modification of the models and models in motion.
+Another aspect of the module is the introduction of the creation of 2D and 3D landscapes.
+Students will learn about texturizing and its application and to render a final movie file.

 Advanced Game Programming - E2075

-Students will use Java to create more sphisticated games.
-The aim of this course is to understand the use complex game engines for game creation.
-The module will emphasize the use of Java advanced objects and more object-oriented programming techniques.
+This module enables students to understand the use of complex game engines for game creation using Java programming.
+The module emphasises the use of Java advanced objects and object-oriented programming techniques.